Ghost Rider: Ultimate Marvel

 In the Ultimate Marvel Universe, Ghost Rider made his debut in Ultimate Comics: Avengers (vol. 2) #2.
-Ultimate Ghost Rider's origin is explained in Ultimate Comics: Avengers (vol. 2) #4.
-One day while on a cross-country trip across the United States, twenty-something couple Johnny Blaze and Roxanne Simpson come across a bar where they befriend a biker gang, who ply them with beer.
+Ghost Rider's origin is explained in Ultimate Comics: Avengers (vol. 2) #4.
+One day while on a cross-country trip across the United States, Johnny Blaze and Roxanne Simpson come across a bar where they befriend a biker gang, who ply them with beer.
 The gang's friendly demeanor is a ruse, as they kill the intoxicated Blaze as part of a Satanic ritual.
 During the ritual, they barter their souls with Satan in exchange for wealth and power.
 Satan grants their request, but maintains the upper hand.
 The deceased Blaze also makes a deal that Satan will get his soul in exchange for the assured safety of Roxanne.
 For 20 years, Blaze trains to become the Ghost Rider, burning away his Christian baptism, and is sent into the world to get his revenge.
 He tracks down and kills the members of the motorcycle gang — now rich and in positions of power – individually.
 In response to these deaths, the White House issues an executive order kill the Ghost Rider.
 The Avengers are recruited for the mission with no knowledge of the Ghost Rider except that he is 7 ft tall and has the strength of Thor.
 When the Avengers are unsuccessful in stopping the Ghost Rider from killing his next target, the truth behind the Ghost Rider's selection of targets is learned, and the Vice President of the United States, Robert R. Blackthorne is revealed to be the former leader of the motorcycle gang, who sold his soul to become a Ghost Rider, a.k.a.
 "Vengeance", into which Blackthorne now transforms.
 During their confrontation, the Ghost Rider drags Vengeance into a church which turns them both back into human form, allowing the Punisher to finish off the whimpering Blackthorne.
 After pleading his case, Blaze is allowed to leave.
 He is later seen in a park with Satan watching Roxanne, who was brought back to life with no memory of what happened.
 Satan agrees to let her live her life if Blaze continues to be his Ghost Rider, to which Blaze agrees.